 In honour of Dietitians’ Day in Canada, I thought I’d share a bit about this profession I’m so proud to be a part of.
 Disclaimer: Unlike good nutrition advice, this list is anecdotal, as in, based on my personal experience.
 I’m sure you can find exceptions, but based on the hundreds of dietitians I’ve had the honour and pleasure of working with, here are 18 things you might not know about us:

 - We eat ice cream.
 Without guilt.
-But not every day.
+Maybe not every day.

 - We are passionate about food and nutrition.